Oddie1312/HOLLY/README.md

 This projects hardware and software are both work in progress and alot of stuff needs to be improved before an official assembly instructables will be released.

-The project revolves around 3d printed planetary gearboxes, 3d printed bearings and nema17 motors
+The project revolves around 3d printed planetary gearboxes, 3d printed bearings and nema17 motors In this repository you can find the .step and .f3d files and also the HOLLY Command Line Interface which you can use in order to implement inverse & forward kinemarics, save and replay potitions and setup homing and 0 potitions.
 Enjoy:)